History

 The Cosmic Ray Isotope Spectrometer is launched aboard the NASA Advanced Composition Explorer satellite.
 Robert Binns, Martin Israel, and Joseph Klarmann were co-investigators along with scientists from other institutions.
 This instrument continues to make key measurements relevant to the origin of cosmic rays.

 The first successful TIGER balloon flight launched from Fort Sumner, NM in September 1997.
 It was launched again from McMurdo Station, Antarctica in December 2001 and December 2003.
+W. Robert Binns was the principal investigator.

-Roger J. Phillips became new Director of the Center
+Roger J. Phillips became new director of the Center

-First Ever NanoSIMS
+First Ever NanoSIMS Installed at WashU

 Ray Arvidson was the deputy principal investigator for the Mars exploration rovers